 The Disney Cruise Rainforest Room is Different on Each Disney Ship

-The Disney Wonder and Magic have newly reimagined Rainforest Rooms which are very similar.
-The Disney Fantasy and the Disney Dream have similar Rainforest Rooms to each other – but they are very different from the Wonder and the Magic.
+The Disney Wonder and Magic have newly re-imagined Rainforest Rooms which are very similar.
+The Disney Fantasy and the Disney Dream have similar Rainforest Rooms to each other.
+However, they are very different from the Disney Wonder and the Magic.

-We have to say that we much prefer the Disney Cruise Rainforest Room in the Disney Dream and the Fantasy to the classic ships of the Wonder and the Magic.
+I have to say that I much prefer the Disney Cruise Rainforest Room in the Disney Dream and the Fantasy to the classic ships of the Wonder and the Magic.

 The main difference is that the Disney Wonder and the Magic Rainforest Room is completely indoors.
 The Rainforest on the Fantasy and the Dream has an area which is at the very back of the ship and has panoramic windows which give an amazing view.

 The picture above is of the stone loungers on the Disney Wonder.